Overtime Laws by State — Comprehensive Guide for 2025

 So, looking at the weekly overtime limit in Nevada only, we might conclude that this employee isn’t eligible for overtime pay, as they didn’t work more than 40 hours during the week.

-However, Nevada’s overtime regulations include daily overtime with the limit set to 8 hours a day.
-This employee worked 10 hours on Thursday, which means they worked 2 hours overtime and are eligible for overtime pay.
+However, Nevada’s overtime regulations include daily overtime, with the limit set to 8 hours a day.
+This employee worked 10 hours on Thursday, which means they worked 2 overtime hours and are eligible for overtime pay.

 So, we’ll calculate their weekly pay by first adding up regular hours worked: